-For better understanding please have a look at the following image.
+For a better understanding, please have a look at the following image.

 High-Level Programming Language:

 The High-Level Programming Languages are syntactically similar to English and easy to understand.
 High-Level Programming Languages are user-dependent languages.
-A High-Level Programming Language is a combination of alphabets, digits, and symbols.
-It is called Micro Statements.
-By using a high-level programming language we are developing user interface applications.
+A High-Level Programming Language combines alphabets, digits, and symbols.
+It is called microstatements.
+By using a high-level programming language, we are developing user interface applications.
 Examples: C, C++, VC++, JAVA, C#, Swift, Objective C, D-Language

 Low-Level Programming Language:

 The Low-Level Programming Languages are the languages that can be easily understandable to the system.
 These are system-dependent languages.
-In these two languages are there i.e.
+The two main categories of low-level programming languages are as follows:

 - Machine Language